 - Students are expected to make their own SOAR reservation.
 You should support your student in the reservation process by discussing overnight accommodations and travel arrangements.
 We understand that it can be difficult for students to arrange all the details of traveling to UW–Madison alone, but we encourage you to work together on the planning process.

 - Be open-minded.
 The cornerstone of a research university is its liberal education program.
 We strive to prepare students to be critical thinkers, which involves exposing them to many different subject areas.
 Whether your student has chosen a major or is still exploring their options, we have academic advisors to help in this process.
 We expect you to help your student prepare for their SOAR experience by discussing interests, skills, and future goals.

-Get familiar with the Parent Program.
-Coordinated by the universityʼs Campus and Visitor Relations, this office helps you stay connected to campus and serves as your ongoing resource throughout your studentʼs college career.
+Visit the website for the Parent and Family Program.
+This office helps you stay connected to campus and serves as your ongoing resource throughout your studentʼs college career.

 For the purposes of this program, the term “parent” includes, but is not limited to, biological parents, stepparents, extended family members, foster parents, and legal guardians.

-The UW–Madison Parent Program serves as your central contact for important and timely information.
+The UW–Madison Parent and Family Program serves as your central contact for important and timely information.
 By joining the program we will communicate with you in the following ways:

-- You will receive two online Badger Parent newsletters per semester and one in the summer.
+- You will receive five online Badger Parent newsletters per year.
 Badger Parent provides timely campus information and in-depth articles about how parents can best support their college student.

 - In the event of a critical campus incident, you will be notified through our Parent Notice system.

 - Our website offers an overview of campus resources and services as well as updates of special interest to parents.

 - The Parent Calendar is filled with important dates and resources and contains a section on the first-year experience.
 It is distributed to parents of new students at SOAR each summer.
 A digital copy of the calendar is also available for download.